Typical diseases in degus

 For more information about degus, there are various online resources:

-1. PetMD offers a comprehensive guide to degus care, including details on their activity, personality, and the best cages and toys.
-Proper nutrition and common health problems are also covered .
+1. PetMD It offers a comprehensive guide to the care of degus, including details on their activity level, personality, and the best cages and toys.
+Proper nutrition and common health problems are also covered..

-2. LafeberVet provides specific veterinary information on degus, including their anatomy, physiology, diet and the best conditions for keeping them.
-This page also provides information about common medical conditions and how to treat them .
+2. LafeberVet This site offers specific veterinary information on degus, including their anatomy, physiology, diet, and optimal husbandry.
+It also provides information on common medical conditions and how to treat them..

-These sources provide a good starting point for research and care of degus.
+These resources provide a good starting point for research and the care of degus.
 They cover a wide range of topics, from basic care to more specific health concerns.